-Fundamental concepts of mechanics, including resultants of force systems, free-body diagrams, equilibrium of rigid bodies, and analyses of structures.
+Fundamental concepts of mechanics, including resultants of force systems, free-body diagrams, equilibrium of rigid bodies and analyses of structures.
+Terms offered: W Classification: Dual

-EGN 2322 - Engineering Analysis - Dynamics (3)
+EGN2322 - Engineering Analysis - Dynamics

-Prerequisite: EGN 2312 and MAC 2313.
-Corequisite: MAP 2302.
+Prerequisites: EGN 2312 and MAC 2313

+Corequisites: MAP 2302

 Students taking this course will learn the use and application of kinematics and kinetics in practical engineering problems involving particle and planar rigid body motions.
 The course will help students develop the ability to visualize and model physical configurations of machines and structures.